KamilKZ/love2d-netmap/README.md

 lTCPConnections.dll is a module I wrote while I was learning C++ and it's likely to be broken, it also needs VC++2012 or 2013.

 Due to the nature of the project, there is only a Windows (possibly only Windows 7) compatible version.

+If you have any questions or problems feel free to leave an issue or contact me directly: kamil.zmich@gmail.com